sappo/master_thesis/notes/adaptive_dd_using_learnable_string_sim_measures.md

-# Adaptive DD using learnable string sim measures
+# Adaptive Duplicate Detection Using Learnable String Similarity Measures

 This paper present a framework for improving duplicate detection with trainable measures of textual simularity.
 Thereby it differanties between character based